konflux-ci/olm-operator-konflux-sample/docs/konflux-onboarding.md

 Once the catalog has been generated, this code can be committed to git as the source of your FBC fragment along with a Containerfile for the fragment.

-**NOTE:** The OPM version used for these commands is from a PR in review: https://github.com/operator-framework/operator-registry/pull/1384.
+**NOTE:** You must use OPM [v1.46.0](https://github.com/operator-framework/operator-registry/releases/tag/v1.46.0) or higher to run these commands.

 **NOTE:** The parent image for the Containerfile needs to be `registry.redhat.io/openshift4/ose-operator-registry:v4.13` where the tag matches the OCP version that the catalog is being generated from.